QUICK Enogear flashlight review:

 Handling of the light

-You can really feel the difference between a thin aluminum and this stainless steel flashlight.
-It's heavy, but fits really nice in the hand.
+You can really feel the difference between a regular aluminum AA flashlight and a stainless steel flashlight.
+It's heavy but fits really nice in the hand.
+I wouldn't recommend using it as a keychain flashlight though.

 The light consists of 2 main parts, the head and the body.
 You need to insert the battery by unscrewing the head and with the positive side towards the head.